feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/navigation_actions_reference.md

 - **Home** behavior can vary by context and window; for Brain Monitor camera reset, use **R**.
 - Some controls are only active when the relevant panel/viewport has focus or hover.
+- **Ctrl + C** voxel copy requires at least one selected voxel and does not run while a text field is focused.
+- **Ctrl + V** voxel paste requires a cortical area under the mouse in Brain Monitor and does not run while a text field is focused.
+- Clipboard paste into a hovered area unions voxels from all areas in the JSON and additively selects them (Shift+click behavior).

 For additional behavior details, see [Navigation Basics](navigation.md), [Camera Controls](camera_controls.md), and [Brain Monitor](brain_monitor.md).